Nicaragua Food Guide

 Region: National

-Sweet fruit compote with candied papaya, jocote (hog plum), mango, or pineapple cooked in sugar syrup with cinnamon and cloves.
-Served chilled as refreshing dessert.
-Often enjoyed during All Saints Day.
+A sweet fruit compote of candied papaya, jocote (hog plum), mango, or pineapple cooked in sugar syrup with cinnamon and cloves.
+It's served chilled and tends to show up around All Saints Day.

 Sorbete de Coco